-With so many people clamoring to get their hands on the benefits listed above, more and more DNA test companies have been rising to meet them.
-Unfortunately, they’re not all created equal.
+With so many people clamoring to get their hands on the benefits listed above, more and more DNA testing companies have been rising to meet them.

 Some brands have a great marketing team with a massive advertising budget.
 You might see/hear their ads everywhere.
 That’s because they’re spending millions to make sure you’ve heard of them.

 Despite the great marketing, some of those companies aren’t backed by leading geneticists.

 Instead, some of the biggest ancestry companies are owned in part by pharmaceutical giants or data companies.

 The best genetics companies are 100% privately owned, meaning they don’t answer to corporate investors.
 Instead, they answer to you, the customer.
 Look for a company renowned for their customer service and professional pedigree.